vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 0. Circom [circuit](https://github.com/vocdoni/zk-franchise-proof-circuit) is compiled & **Trusted Setup** generated
 1. *[O+V]* Create new voting process (newProcessTx) & define the **CensusRegisterFunction**
     - The **CensusRegisterFunction** could be for example:
-        - Using **csv file**: MerkleTree made from a `csv` data file, and the **CensusRegisterFunction** being the verification of the MerkleProof of that MerkleTree (check [flow-for-csv-votations section](#flow-for-csv-votations) for more details)
+        - Using **csv file**: Generate MerkleTree from a `csv` data file, where the **CensusRegisterFunction** is the verification of the MerkleProof of that MerkleTree (check [flow-for-csv-votations section](#flow-for-csv-votations) for more details)
-        - Using **Ethereum storage proofs**: The root of EthereumTree at a certain block, and the **CensusRegisterFunction** being the verification of the MerkleProof of that Ethereum MerkleTree (check [flow-for-ethereumstorageproofs-votations section](#flow-for-ethereumstorageproofs-votations) for more details)
+        - Using **Ethereum storage proofs**: The MerkleTree is the root of the EthereumTree at a certain block, and the **CensusRegisterFunction** is the verification of the MerkleProof of that Ethereum MerkleTree (check [flow-for-ethereumstorageproofs-votations section](#flow-for-ethereumstorageproofs-votations) for more details)
 2. *[U]* Generate CensusRegisterProof, more details:
     - [flow for csv votations](#flow-for-csv-votations)
     - [flow for ethereumstorageproofs votations](#flow-for-ethereumstorageproofs-votations)